 Board of Directors

-Heather Hurford, Boulder CO – Engineering Project Manager, Apple
+Heather Hurford, Boulder CO – Technical Program Manager, Sound Hound

-accessibility services, began her work-life at the original Internews, where she was our office manager (while she earned a B.A. in linguistics at UC Berkeley).
-She went on to manage IT, Production and Broadcast at Link TV, and is currently a Software Engineering Project Manager for Photos at Apple.
-Before that she was the Lead Producer at the Steve Jobs Theater, a Producer and Program Manager at Google, and a live events producer at LinkedIn.
+Heather began her work-life at the original Internews, where she was our office manager (while she earned a B.A. in linguistics at UC Berkeley).
+She went on to manage IT, Production and Broadcast at Link TV, and is currently the Senior Technical Program Manager at SoundHound Inc. in Boulder, Colorado, where she is developing live video captioning.
+Before that she was a Software Engineering Project Manager and the Lead Producer at the Steve Jobs Theater, at Apple; a Producer and Program Manager at Google, and a live events producer at LinkedIn.
 She served three terms as Board Chair at KMVT Silicon Valley Community Media.

 Al MacFarlane, Minneapolis, MN – Founder and CEO, Insight News